Thursday, September 29, 2016

-A marvelous journey of courage and love that empowers “Little Women” to the great extent of “Brave” and “Frozen” all the way up to the North Pole.
+A marvelous journey of courage and love that empowers “Little Women” to the extent of “Brave” and “Frozen,” all the way up to the North Pole.

-“Long Way North” is a feast of colors of astonishing beauty in an elegant French animation.
+“Long Way North” is a feast of astonishingly beautiful colors, presented in elegant French animation.

-Our story starts in Saint Petersburg, where Sasha, a 15-year-old Russian Aristocrat, is set to marry someone she doesn’t love.
+Our story begins in Saint Petersburg, where Sasha, a 15-year-old Russian aristocrat, is set to marry someone she doesn’t love.

-At that time, women were not allowed to have an education in sciences and arts as they are now.
+At that time, women were not allowed to receive an education in the sciences and the arts as they do now.

-The family’s library was a magnet attracting the curiosity of Sasha and her friend Olga.
+The family’s library was a magnet for the curiosity of Sasha and her friend Olga.
 Their favorite subject was geography: maps and the diaries left by her visionary grandfather, Oloukine.

-Sasha was unhappy about that; she had a hint about where her grandfather got lost, and nobody else had looked before.
-No one listened to a young little woman.
+Sasha was unhappy about that; she had a hint about where her grandfather had gone missing, and no one else had looked before.
+No one listened to a little woman.

 She challenges herself, propels herself on a monumental quest to search for the truth, and vindicates her old man’s legacy and the family’s prestige.

-Sasha’s endurance will help her to reach for the impossible.
+Sasha’s endurance will help her reach the impossible.

-This audience award winner was dobbed in English, featuring the voices of Chloé Dunn, Vivienne Vermes, Peter Hudson, Antony Hickling, Tom Perkins, Geoffrey Greenhill, Claire Harrison-Bullett, and Bibi Jacob.
+This audience award winner was dubbed into English, with voices from Chloé Dunn, Vivienne Vermes, Peter Hudson, Antony Hickling, Tom Perkins, Geoffrey Greenhill, Claire Harrison-Bullett, and Bibi Jacob.

-“Long Way North” is a gratifying, engrossing, sophisticated, and beautiful to-watch French animation that empowers women worldwide.
-It is suitable for the entire family - enjoyable for children and appreciated by grownups.
+“Long Way North” cleverly blends historical period and fantasy.
+Its symbolism is reminiscent of the beautiful, Oscar-nominated Irish folktale “Song of the Sea.”
+This marvelous animation is a gratifying, engrossing, sophisticated, and beautiful French animation that empowers women worldwide.
+It is suitable for the entire family - enjoyable for children and appreciated by adults.

 Surprisingly controversial, “Goat” is one of the year’s most shocking films!